PepperJack/Perch-member-tags/README.md

 This app directly modifies the Perch Members database tables - there is no public api available for this, so if the Perch developers upgrade the Members app and modify the tables, this app may not work.
 Be aware.

-I provide no warranty (or promise of a higher state if consciousness) if you use this app.
+I provide no warranty (or promise of a higher state of consciousness) if you use this app.

 ## Setup